JMSLab/Template/docs/production.md

 #### Goals

-  *  Main statements made in paper about definitions of samples and variables are consistent with code.
+  *  Main statements made in paper about definitions of samples and variables, and other methodological choices, are consistent with code.
   *  Checking every variable and sample definition can for some projects take a large amount of time.
-By default, this task should be limited to a single person-day of work.
-Unless PI notes otherwise, you should focus on checking the definition of the main sample(s) in the paper and variables in the core specification(s), and either ignore or just spot-check robustness analyses, supplemental analyses in appendices, etc.
+Accordingly:
+      * Ask an LLM to take a careful first pass.
+(It can be helpful to break up the main pieces of the analysis and ask separately about each).
+      * Prune the LLM's comments.
+      * Spot-check yourself, focusing especially on the main analysis and core specification(s).
+      * Limit to a day of person time unless a PI suggests otherwise.

 #### Deliverables